 According to the world shipping council of 2018, Port of Ningbo’s container volume is 26.35 million TEUs.

 World sea ports are present in large numbers today.
 These are busy places hosting thousands of ships of all kinds each year.
+However, despite being such crowded places they are guarded by highest possible security measures which include use of surveillance cameras, high security check points and multilevel security checks by highly trained security guards equipped with AR-10 rifles and other weapons.
+All this to ensure that cargo movement continues smoothly.
 Still many of the ports mainly focus on shipping containers or freights, thus becoming hubs to and from which such vessels come and go.